 Crisis Plan: A plan created by an individual when she is well that describes what kinds of support she wants and does not want to have during a mental health crisis.
 This plan allows individuals to maintain control over their lives even when everything feels out of control.
 This plan may be made into a legal document if it meets the criteria for an Advance Directive.

 Day Treatment: Day treatment includes special education, counseling, parent training, vocational training, skill building, crisis intervention and recreational therapy.
-It lasts at least 4 hours a day.
+It lasts at least four hours a day.
 Day treatment programs work in conjunction with mental health, recreation and education organizations, and may even be provided by them.

 Delusion: A false belief a person holds to despite evidence to the contrary.
 There are many different types of delusions, for example believing that one is being singled out for harm or that one is far greater or more powerful than one is.
 Persons can recover from delusions.